threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_solutions/titanv_2_1/titan_v2_1.md

 # Titan Node V2.1

-The Titan Node V2.1 is a medium sized node that already packs quite a punch and will be able to run heavier workloads.
+The Titan Node V2.1 packs quite a punch and will be able to run heavier workloads.

 ### Specifications